 Stress Management and Sophrology

-If you’re ready to effectively calm the body and mind and release stress and tension with Sophrology, I invite you to join our 15-day stress-management online course.
-If you feel constantly exhausted and under pressure, if your mind is always racing and you find it hard to switch off, relax and enjoy everyday life then this course is for you!
+If you’re ready to effectively calm the body and mind and release stress and tension with Sophrology, I invite you to subscribe to the app.
+If you feel constantly exhausted and under pressure, if your mind is always racing and you find it hard to switch off, relax and enjoy everyday life you’ll find courses and standalone video practice sessions to follow.

 This easy-to-follow online course teaches you coping strategies that will show you;